I Cannot Stop Singing

 About Roger E. Bruner

-Seventy-seven-year-old Roger E. Bruner is the author and publisher of twenty-two Christian novels and the writer of more than two hundred Christian songs and choruses, a handful of musical dramas, and a number of shorter works.
+Seventy-nine-year-old Roger E. Bruner is the author and publisher of twenty-four Christian novels and the writer of more than two hundred Christian songs and choruses, a handful of musical dramas, and a number of shorter works.
 He sings, plays guitar and bass, and records many of his original songs in his home studio.
-He is active in his church's nursing home ministry He also plays bass guitar on the church praise team.
-Married for twenty years to Kathleen, he has one grown daughter.
-Kathleen has two. young sons.
+He is active in his church and plays bass guitar on the praise team.
+Married for twenty-two years to Kathleen, he has one grown daughter, two grandsons, and one step-grandson.
 Roger enjoys reading, walking, photography and book cover design (he's done all of his own except for Rosa No-Name), playing Snood and Solitaire, and complaining about the state of the nation while continuing to pray for it.

 This entry was posted in Singing, Uncategorized and tagged , .
 Bookmark the permalink.